Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 • Hiking poles

-• Huayna Picchu Mountain ticket (optional extra permit)
+• Huayna Picchu Mountain or Machu Picchu Mountain ticket, optional extra permit

 • Lunch on the last day in Aguas Calientes